Switchblade Valentines

 The Switchblade Valentines are a Canadian psychobilly band from Victoria.
 The band consists of R.P.
-Fogarty on vocals and guitar, Mikey Valentine on guitar and backing vocals, Pauly Valentine on drums, and Alec Valentine on stand up bass.
+Fogarty on vocals and guitar, Mikey Valentine on guitar and backing vocals, Pauly Valentine on drums, and Alec Valentine on standup bass.

 History

 Switchblade Valentines was formed in 2004.
 Fogarty left the band for a short time but eventually rejoined.
 The band performed around Vancouver in 2005 and in 2007.
 That year their EP Through the Flames was released; the band toured on the east coast in support of recording.